seanwu-ayr/CourseCatalogRAG/README.md

 - **Frontend: `frontend/`**
   - The main frontend logic is located in `frontend/components/chatpage.tsx`.
 - **Backend: `backend/`**
-  - The backend logic, including LangChain chatbot integration and streaming, is in `backend/langchain_stream_views.py`.
+  - The main backend logic, including LangChain chatbot integration and streaming, is in `backend/langchain_stream_views.py`.

 ## Installation

 ### Prerequisites

-- Conda (recommended)
+- Conda (recommended) or other virtual environments
 - Node.js and npm

 ### Clone the Repository